betterscientificsoftware/bssw.io/Articles/Blog/2022-03-sc21-rse-workshop.md

 ### Summary

-Overall, the workshop discussions were very active and many good questions were asked, and many of the participants afterward expressed their excitement about the workshop.
+Overall, the workshop discussions were very active.
+Many good questions were asked, and many of the participants afterward expressed their excitement about the workshop.
 Our thanks to all who helped [organize](https://us-rse.org/rse-hpc-2021/committee/) the workshop and all